sch246/MaidTaskScroll/README.en_us.md

     <a href="#">English</a>
 </p>

-This mod is an addon for Touhou Little Maid..
+This mod is an addon for Touhou Little Maid.

 After adding this mod, you can use the mouse wheel to turn the page of the task list.